yuvrajchowdary/covid-19/README.md

 # covid-19
-A Site to show all Testing centers in Telangana and Andhra Pradesh.
+A Site to show all Testing centers of corona all over india.